December 11, 2020 2 min read

 New Year’s resolutions are known to have a considerably high failure rate.
 It’s not that the person didn’t want to achieve their resolution, but rather that it was something that was too big or took too long to achieve, so they gave up.

 I believe that when it comes to goals and New Year’s resolutions, that they are both valid tools and should be used together, not separately.

 They go hand-in-hand with one another because the resolution is the overall theme of the direction you want to take in your life, which is the first part of the goal setting process.
 The goals you create to help you work towards a resolution help break your journey into small steps that you can check in on regularly to help you remain on track.
 Therefore, they’re partners that work together and shouldn’t be separated.

-Some great tools to help you achieve your goals and ultimately your resolutions are my goal planners and journals.
-Available in both hard and digital copies, they’ll help you record specific details and keep motivated to make your dreams a reality!
+Some great tools to help you achieve your goals and ultimately your resolutions are my 90 day goal planner.
+It'll help you record specific details and keep motivated to make your dreams a reality!

 June 06, 2021 2 min read